mo4ch:>Tariffs ALWAYS an option! Trump hopes Russia & Saudis reach oil deal ‘fair’ for US as Putin seeks cooperation from ALL sides | Mo4ch News

 Asked about possibly imposing tariffs on imports of Russian and Saudi oil, Trump said he can “always consider” it, praising tariffs as an economic tool in general.
 He said he was not thinking of applying them “at the moment” but added that tariffs were a tool he could use “if they treat us unfairly.”

-Shortly after Trump’s remarks, Saudi oil minister Prince Abdulaziz bin Salman said that the Kingdom would seek production cuts to achieve “market balance” that would be in the interest of US shale oil producers.
+Shortly after Trump’s remarks, Saudi foreign minister Prince Faisal bin Farhan Al Saud said that the Kingdom would seek production cuts to achieve “market balance” that would be in the interest of US shale oil producers.

 US shale operations have been hit particularly hard by the price war, which began in early March when Saudi Arabia ramped up production after Russia refused to accept additional output cuts under OPEC+ quotas.